anubhavpgit/anubhavpgit.github.io/content/journey.md

 ### Educational Background

-- MSCE - New York University, Tandon School of Engineering, NY- 2026 - [🔗]()
+- MSCE - New York University, Tandon School of Engineering, NY, 2024-25
-- B.Tech in CSE - Silicon Institute of Technology, Bhubaneswar, 2023 - [🔗](/assets/docs/190310030.pdf)
+- B.Tech in CSE - Silicon Institute of Technology, Bhubaneswar, 2019-23

 ---